JD Vance Family History

 He was not that popular during the campaign.
 His support for traditional values and remarks about “childless cat ladies” alienated him from urban progressives.
 But he had backing within the Trump Republican party and he could well emerge as the Trump successor in 2028.

 Vice President.
-As Vice President Vance has become known mainly for the insults he has dished out.
+As Vice President Vance initially became known mainly for the insults he dished out.
 On American-Chinese relations for instance JD remarked: “We borrow money from Chinese peasants to buy the things that Chinese peasants manufacture.”
 Beijing called him “ignorant and disrespectful.”

 Hillbilly Elegy